DappDevs/presentations/content/whats-a-dapp.md

 For example, if that central authority were to fail or become malicious, we risk losing access to our applications and our data.
 We also give this party undue power by having them be custodians of our apps and data.
-This leads to the risks of monopolozation: uncompetitive practices, higher costs, reduced innovation.
+This leads to the risks of exclusive control: uncompetitive practices, higher costs, reduced innovation.

 On top of that, we also accept performance problems.